Xilinx/inference-server/docs/dependencies.rst

 Github
 ^^^^^^

-The following packages are installed in the Xilinx Inference Server dev container from the Github.
+The following packages are installed in the AMD Inference Server dev container from the Github.

 .. csv-table::
     :header: Name,Version,License,Usage